 Luther is a tragic comedy in which abandoned veterans of war are adopted in the fashion that we now adopt abandoned animals.

 LUTHER was a NY Times Critics Pick and a TimeOut NY “Five-Star” production when it premiered at HERE Center for the Arts in June 2012, directed by Ken Rus Schmoll as part of the Clubbed Thumb Summerworks Festival.
-First developed in the Public Theatre’s Emerging Writers Group , in 2013 the play will be produced by Steep Theatre in Chicago and Apollinaire Theater near Boston, and published in THEATER magazine form Duke University Press.
+First developed in the Public Theatre’s Emerging Writers Group.
+The play has also been produced by Steep Theatre in Chicago and Apollinaire Theater near Boston, and published in THEATER magazine form Duke University Press.

 Red-Handed Otter is a melancholy comedy about security guards whose lives are changed by the death of a cat.

-The Barber + the Farmer (a play for computer) is a comic noir about a couple ensnared by the mortgage crisis.
+The Barber + the Farmer is a comic noir one-act about a couple ensnared by the mortgage crisis.

 Goodbye April, Hello May is a dystopic comedy set 100 years from today in an NYC where developers build hotels on Ellis Island, middle age is 78 and people subsist on hummus and bottled water.

 GOODBYE APRIL, HELLO MAY premiered at HERE in NYC, directed by Patrick McNulty.

 100 Aspects of the Moon is a sad comedy inspired by the work of 19th-century woodblock-printmaker Tsukioka Yoshitoshi.
 The play explores the place where East and West meet over deep-seated resentment and lousy communication.